numpy/numpy/doc/neps/new-iterator-ufunc.rst

             values multiple times to the same output, and accumulation wouldn't work correctly.

-        ``NPY_ITER_BUFFERED_GROWINNER``
+        ``NPY_ITER_GROWINNER``

-            Enables buffering as ``NPY_ITER_BUFFERED`` does, but when buffering is not needed it grows the size of the inner loop as much as possible.
-This option is best used if you're doing a straight pass through all the data, rather than anything with small cache-friendly arrays of
-            temporary values for each inner loop.
+            When buffering is enabled, this allows the size of the inner loop to grow when buffering isn't necessary.
+This option is best used if you're doing a straight pass through all the data, rather than anything with small cache-friendly arrays of temporary values for each inner loop.

+        ``NPY_ITER_DELAY_BUFALLOC``

+            When buffering is enabled, this delays allocation of the buffers until one of the ``NpyIter_Reset*`` functions is called.
+This flag exists to avoid wasteful copying of buffer data when making multiple copies of a buffered iterator for multi-threaded iteration.

     Flags that may be passed in ``op_flags[i]``, where ``0 <= i < niter``: